SI NY01801.102 (New York) When Not To Take An Application From A Pure SSI Household

 a decision or has applied for F/S more than 30 days ago, but less than 60 days ago,

-and has been notified by the F/S office that his/her F/S application is still pending.
+and has been notified by the F/S office that the SSI applicant's/recipient's F/S application

 The SSI applicant has been referred to SSA by DSS to file an SSI application as a